Bookkeeping and Payroll Program

 Administrative Fee

-Upon completion of the Diploma Program, the successful students will have the ability to explain major concepts related to accounting, payroll, and taxation areas and perform the chores of bookkeeping by applying learned concepts in class.
+Upon completion of the Certificate Program, the successful students will have the ability to explain major concepts related to accounting, payroll, and taxation areas and perform the chores of bookkeeping by applying learned concepts in class.

 Bookkeeping & Payroll is one of the most wanted employment areas in BC.
 According to BC Labor Market Outlook 2018, during the next 10 years, there will be a huge demand in the market providing an opportunity for students to prepare themselves for future demand in the job market.
 Students may also work as independent bookkeepers.